 Refer to the IEEE-SA style guide.

 There really is no substitute for reading this document.
-If you don’t understand it, you will be doing things wrong that will cost you time and effort to put right later in the process.
-So if you have any questions, as the WG editors for explanation.
+If you don’t understand it, you will be doing things wrong, and that will cost you time and effort to put right later in the process.
+So, if you have any questions, ask the WG editors for explanation.

 WG11 Style

-The WG11 style document (11-09/1034) describes stylistic conventions that the WG11 has developed over a number of years.
+The WG11 style document (11-09/1034) describes stylistic conventions that WG11 has developed over a number of years.

 These conventions ensure homogeneity between an amendment and its baseline such that there should be no apparent discontinuity of style between material that has been there since the founding fathers, and material that is hot off the IEEE-SA press.

-An editor is strongly advised to familiarize themself with the WG11 style document, as compliance to this style is reviewed during the 11MC process, and errors will need to be addressed before entry to sponsor ballot.
+Editors are strongly advised to familiarize themselves with the WG11 style document, as compliance to this style document is reviewed during the 11MC process, and errors will need to be addressed before entry to sponsor ballot.
 It is better to avoid these mistakes than correct them half way through the lifetime of the draft.

-Choice between Frame, Word, Openoffice
+Choice between Frame, Word, Openoffice/Libreoffice

 The IEEE-SA will accept documents in Frame, Word or OpenOffice formats.